Jitsusama/UInt128/README.md

 # UInt128
-A Swift 128-bit Unsigned Integer Data Type conforming to the UnsignedInteger Protocol
+A Swift 128-bit Unsigned Integer Data Type conforming to the UnsignedInteger Protocol.
+This library also implements a number of other initializers and properties that Swift's native unsigned integer types support.

 ## Usage
 Since this library fully implements the UnsignedInteger protocol, you can use this data